formester/formester-site/content/blog/tips-tricks-to-get-the-most-out-of-your-leads-on-formester.md

 Seems like a lot of work?
 Well, not to us!

-Don’t forget to set up your [email autoresponder](https://formester.com/features/auto-responder/) once you’re done with creating your forms with Formester.
+Don’t forget to set up your [email autoresponder](https://formester.com/features/auto-responder/) once you’re done creating your forms with Formester.

-> Tip & Trick: Be sure to have acknowledgement email systems in place, for after you receive any response to your web forms.
+> Tip & Trick: Be sure to have acknowledgement email systems in place after you receive any response to your web forms.
 Nobody likes to wait!

 ### 7﻿.
 Gather more than Accurate Data